QualiSystems/devguide_source/_posts/2016-07-11-creating-a-shell.md

 {% endhighlight %}

 As you can see in the XML code above, our new Shell defines a unique model ("ModelExample").
 The model already has some attributes associated with it which are defined in the Standard.
-We can customize the Shell datamodel in several way in this file.
+We can customize the Shell datamodel in several ways by making changes to this file.

 ### Changing the Shell image and description

 First copy the image to the _datamodel_ folder.
-To set the Shell image, add the following attribute to the _\<ResourceModel>_ element:
+To set the Shell image, add the _ImagePath_ attribute to the _\<ResourceModel>_ element:

 {% highlight xml  %}